 Pregnant with narrative quotes, this enlightening spiritual book has played a significant role in defining modern spiritual & religious experiences.
 It was initially a part of the Gifford Lectures delivered in Edinburgh during 1901.
 William James introduced his optimistic beliefs and ideas on spiritual experience to the academic sphere.
 His work segregates religious and spiritual experiences into morbid-mindedness and healthy-mindedness.

 The Varieties of Religious Experience is “a philosophical inquiry into the psychology of first-hand spiritual experience.
-It broke the mold for how religion and spirituality was studied,” explains Gary Z McGee.
+It broke the mold for how religion and spirituality were studied,” explains Gary Z McGee.
 He adds that James said, “It consists of the belief that there is an unseen order, and that our supreme good lies in harmoniously adjusting ourselves thereto.”